j-nikki/dori/README.md

 # dori

 This is a C++ container library concerned with data-oriented design.
+Currently tested on VS 2019 Preview only.

 ## Runthrough